+In this administrative review, we obtained information from JBL Canada regarding the marketing stages involved in making its reported home market and U.S. sales, including a description of the selling activities performed by the respondent and its affiliates for each channel of distribution.
+During the POR, JBL Canada reported that it sold citric acid to endusers and distributors through two channels of distribution in both the U.S. and home markets.
 JBL Canada stated that its selling process was essentially the same for both channels of distribution.
-Because the details of JBL Canada's reported selling functions for each channel of distribution are business proprietary, our analysis of these selling functions for purposes of determining whether different LOTs exist is contained in a separate memorandum entitled "Level-of-Trade Analysis for the Preliminary Results."14
+Because the details of JBL Canada's reported selling functions for each channel of distribution are business proprietary, our analysis of these selling functions for purposes of determining whether different LOTs exist is contained in a separate memorandum entitled "Level-of-Trade Analysis for the Preliminary Results."

 Based on our analysis, we found that the selling functions JBL Canada performed for each of its channels of distribution in the U.S. market were essentially the same, with the exception of one selling function which we determine is not sufficient to warrant a LOT distinction between these channels.
 Therefore, we preliminarily determine that there is only one LOT in the U.S. market.
-Furthermore, because JBL Canada has one channel of distribution in the home market in which it (or its affiliates) performed the same selling functions for all customers, we preliminarily determine that there is only one LOT in the there is only one LOT in the same selling functions for all customers, we preliminarily determine that there is only one LOT in the home market.
+Furthermore, because JBL Canada has one channel of distribution in the home market in which it (or its affiliates) performed the same selling functions for all customers, we preliminarily determine that there is only one LOT in the home market.